dariuszd21/home-manager/README.md

 sudo apt install build-essential # C++ compiler needed for neovim
 # https://github.com/dariuszd21/home-manager/issues/5
-sudo apt install swaylock # until `pam.so` issue will be resolved
+sudo apt install swaylock # until `pam.so` issue will be resolved sudo apt install xdg-desktop-portal-wlr # for screensharing on Kubuntu 24.04 LTS
 ```

 ### Symlink configuration of `nix` and `home-manager` to `~/.config`